Numbers & Letters

 But what about "710D" and "1053C"?
 Those can't be size numbers.

-Further confusing is that pattern numbers are not in all cases unique to a particular model pan.
+A minor point of confusion is that pattern numbers in rare cases are not unique to a particular model pan.
 Griswold, for example, had the same number on multiple, dissimilar pieces.
 Wagner is also known to have had some duplication of catalog numbers.

 There is a case in which you may see a small raised number, letter, or group of letters on a pan.
-These were added to the mold at the time of the casting, and are known as "molder's marks".
+These were added to the mold at the time of the casting, and are known as "molder's marks" (as opposed to "maker's marks" which were incised).
 Since foundrymen were usually paid by the piece, the marks not only helped tally how many pieces a molder made per shift, but also identified whose work was not up to standard.
 Occasionally, you'll see such marks positioned slightly off-center or askew, testimony to the haste with which they were sometimes applied.
+Letters tend to indicate a molder; numbers, more likely a foundry shift identifier.

 At some point, around the 1950s, manufacturers began to use dimensional descriptions on the pieces, such as "10 5/8 IN." or "6-1/2 Inch Skillet" spelled out.
 These would either be in addition to or, in some cases, instead of the traditional size numbers.
 Later, metric dimensions were added by some makers.
 Generally speaking, pieces with such markings are not considered among the collectible, perhaps with the exception of some early unmarked Wagner Ware and some Birmingham Stove & Range Co.
 "Century" pieces, which are esteemed as good "users".

-There is still another use for letters, seen employed extensively by Lodge Manufacturing Co.-- as model designations.
-Although many are self-explanatory, some are a bit cryptic, unless you happen to have purchased the piece new and had the Lodge labeling or packaging for reference.
+There is still another use for letters, seen employed extensively by Lodge Manufacturing Co. starting in the late 1950s or early 1960s-- as model designations.
+Although many are self-explanatory, some are a bit cryptic, unless you happened to have purchased the piece new and had the Lodge labeling or packaging for reference.
 So, here is a listing of most of them:

 |AS - All Star Pan